You do remember they are, um, unschooled for science, right?

 SNAKES

 It started with Kerala, Nonny's dog barking her head off one day.
 Banana Boy ran up the hill to see why and discovered Kerala had found a snake.
 A big one.
 A really big one.
-Probably this one: Fox Snake (Pine Snake) By the time Mom got up there, it had slithered away.
-Drat!
-I never get to see snakes!
+Probably this one: Fox Snake (Pine Snake)

 It took about 2 weeks, but Friday, Mr. GT called out "SNAKE!"
 He had almost just run it over with the wheelbarrow coming back from the garden.
 It too, slithered off into the grass.
 Mrs. GT, determined to get a glimpse, went marching up the hill and nosed around.